 Extended qualitative mechanics.
-The system currently only handles rigid objects plus springs.
+The system currently only handles rigid objects plus springs and gears.
 We plan to use techniques from [Kim 1993] to incorporate liquids and gasses, but new theories will be needed to handle pliable solids, strings, and elastic materials.
 Incorporation of defaults and using broader world knowledge in model formulation is a key step.
 Friction is a prime example.
 By default one should consider friction, but choices of specific materials can be made to reduce or enhance friction, depending on the designer's intent.
 Adding more knowledge about materials to the KB, and appropriate default reasoning to challenge a student's explanation, will be useful steps.
+Our representation of the interaction of toothed surfaces could also be generalized to explain how friction causes rolling behavior.